Freedom Caucus: Resignation of Anna Paulina Luna

-In March 2025, Freedom Caucus member Anna Paulina Luna worked with Democrats and some Republicans to force a vote on a bill through a discharge petition which would allow new parents to vote by proxy.
-The petition angered members of the Freedom Caucus, who believe that proxy voting is unconstitutional, and led them to initially vote against a procedural rules vote on Republican supported energy bills.
+In March 2025, Freedom Caucus member Anna Paulina Luna worked with Democrats and some Republicans to force a vote on a bill through a discharge petition, which would allow new parents to vote by proxy.
+The petition angered members of the Freedom Caucus, who believe proxy voting is unconstitutional, prompting them to vote against procedural rules on Republican-supported energy bills.
 After negotiations with House Republican leadership, the Freedom Caucus would later allow the vote to pass.
 Freedom Caucus leadership urged Republican leadership to raise the threshold required to force a vote on a bill through a discharge petition.
 Paulina Luna would later resign from the Freedom Caucus.
 In a letter, she said her decision to resign was due to the loss of "mutual respect that has guided our caucus."
 On April 1, Republican leadership attempted to pass a rule vote that would prevent Luna's bill from being voted on.
 Nine Republicans (Luna, Tim Burchett, Mike Lawler, Kevin Kiley, Nick LaLota, Jeff Van Drew, Max Miller, Greg Steube and Ryan Mackenzie) joined all Democrats to block the rule vote.
 Afterwards, Freedom Caucus hard-liners said they would vote against any rule that did not include language preventing the proxy voting bill from coming to a vote.
 In response, Speaker Johnson suspended voting for the remainder of that week.
 On April 6, Paulina Luna and Johnson reached an agreement that would allow absent members to use vote pairing.
 Their intended vote will still be published in the Congressional Record.

+"House Folding Caucus"

+Similar to previous Congresses, during several high-profile votes in the House, Freedom Caucus members withheld their votes.
+Often, these members argued that bills weren't sufficiently conservative.
+However, unlike previous years, Freedom Caucus members voted for these bills despite Republican leadership offering few or no concessions to Freedom Caucus holdouts.
+As a result, some critics in 2025, such as Democratic Pennsylvania congressman Brendan Boyle, nicknamed the Freedom Caucus during this period the "House Folding Caucus".

 2026 midterm elections

-A number of Freedom Caucus members are not standing for re-election in the 2026 United States House of Representatives elections.
+Many Freedom Caucus members are not standing for re-election in the 2026 United States House of Representatives elections.
 Those members include Chip Roy, Barry Moore, Ralph Norman, Andy Biggs, Byron Donalds and Tom Tiffany.